52North/sosmobileclient/README.md

 This project is attended at the [University of Hamburg](http://www.uni-hamburg.de), Germany, dep.
 [VSIS](http://vsis-www.informatik.uni-hamburg.de/?lang=en).

 ## Status
+### 8/10/2013
+- Frameworks
+  - small Backbone-Mediator - some kind of architecture becomes necessary
+  - The Google Charting API is great but not enough.
+I want to kepp the data transfer as small as possible so I decided to include highcharts - which operates completely on the client side.
+- Map
+  - The first usable version of the map is finished.
+With coloring of the stations, GPS positioning and choosing stations and timeseries.

 ### 8/7/2013
 - Frameworks:
   - I replaced gumby with bootstrap 3.
 I chose Gumby because of its flat design - but since bootstrap is flat, too I returned to the more powerful, mature and javascript accessible framework.